juhamyllari/arithmetic-visualizer/README.md

 # The Arithmetic Visualizer
 A visualization tool for arithmetic expressions.
+Enter arithmetic expressions consisting of scalars, vectors and matrices and let Arithmetic Visualizer evaluate them for you step by step!

 *N.B.* This project is coursework and unlikely to be of much immediate use to anyone but the author.